Thrust Fault vs. Reverse Fault: Understanding the Differences in these Compressional Structures

 Q: Can a reverse fault become a thrust fault over time?

 A: While a reverse fault doesn't transform into a thrust fault, ongoing compression can lead to further deformation and flattening of the fault plane.
-A steeply dipping reverse fault could eventually become shallower, blurring the lines between the two classifications.
+That said, a steeply dipping reverse fault could eventually become shallower, blurring the lines between the two classifications.
 The term thrust fault is typically reserved for faults with dips less than 45 degrees.

 Q: How are reverse and thrust faults identified in the field?